 To avoid possible corruptogenic standards, more than 60 draft internal documents, more than 100 draft contracts on procurement of goods, works and services were examined.
 413 employees and candidates for vacant administrative positions for involvement in corruption and other offenses were checked.

-In total, over the past three years, more than 1,500 employees and candidates have been checked for employment in the Company, while no information has been revealed that hinders the refusal to hire, for appointment in the order of transfer and nomination.
+In total, over the past three years, more than 1,500 employees and candidates have been

 Statements and appeals 2018, %